djoly/eflexcan2mqtt/README.md

 - [Innomaker USB CAN Analyzer](https://www.inno-maker.com/product/usb2can-cable/)

-###Fortress Power BMS Software
+### Fortress Power BMS Software

-The Fortress BMS software can be downloaded by following the link below and selected "eFlex" from the menu.
+The Fortress BMS software can be downloaded by following the link below and selecting "eFlex" from the menu.
 The software is for Windows.
-Follow the firmware update instructions to install the BMS software.
+The firmware update instructions show how to install the BMS software.
 You don't need to update the firmware, nor should you unless instructed to by Fortress Power tech support.

 - [Fortress BMS Software](https://www.fortresspower.com/firmware/)